 Looking for Volunteers – January 2024

-During the January 22nd, 2024 meeting, The Church Point Homeowners Association Board of Directors, in accordant with the Bylaws (Article III, Section 4h), (re)established five committees through resolutions to assist them in running the association.
+During the January 22nd, 2024 meeting, The Church Point Homeowners Association Board of Directors, in accordance with the Bylaws (Article III, Section 4h), (re)established five committees through resolutions to assist them in running the association.
 Most of this work was done through a Committee Reform initiative and the background can be read here.
 Now that the committees have formally been (re)established, volunteers are required to run these committees and perform the duties.

 Who wants to help out?